 Exp.
 7. Elucidating molecular mechanisms of SCN2A-C959X assembloids by scRNA sequencing.

 To unravel the molecular alterations and pathways in SCN2A-deficient CS assembloids at the single-cell level, hCS will be labeled with AAV1-hSyn-mScarlet and hStrS with AAV9-hSyn-EGFP, then fused at day 65.
 After two months, the assembloids will be separated into hCS and hStrS components for scRNA-seq.
 I plan to use PIPseq™ V T20 3ʹ single-cell RNA kit (Fluent BioSciences) to isolate single-cell RNA and capture 3ʹ mRNA fragments for sequencing.
 The cell will be lysed, RNA will be reversely transcribed into cDNA, and unique molecular identifiers will be added for precise transcript quantification before library preparation and sequencing.
 The experiment and subsequent bioinformatics analysis will be conducted under the supervision of my collaborator Dr. Yunlong Liu45, a bioinformatics expert.
 When the samples are ready, the workflow includes 2 weeks for preparation, 2 weeks for sample sequence, and 4 weeks for analysis, taking about 2 months in total.
-Each group has 4-6 assembloids.
 Proficiency in scRNA-seq is essential for my career focused on investigating cell interactions and gene expression alterations within genetic variants.

 Anticipated results: Based on my preliminary data, human CS assembloids with SCN2A deficiency are expected to show 1) reduced axon projections on days 20, 30, and 42 post-fusion; 2) reduced sEPSC and spine density in projected neurons in hStrS, including thin, stubby, and mushroom spines; 3) decreased neurotransmitter (glutamate, GABA) release and intracellular neurotransmitter in CS assembloids; 4) downregulation of genes involved in axon and synapse in the cortico-striatal projected neuron.